nnadagouda95/nnadagouda95.github.io/README.md

 ## Publications

-<b>N. Nadagouda</b>, A. Xu and M. Davenport, <a href="https://arxiv.org/abs/2202.01953" target="_blank">"Active metric learning and classification using similarity queries"</a>, preprint.
+<b>N. Nadagouda</b>, A. Xu and M. Davenport, <a href="https://arxiv.org/abs/2202.01953" target="_blank">"Active metric learning and classification using similarity queries"</a>,  at Human in the Loop Learning Workshop, Neural Information Processing Systems (NeurIPS), December 2022.

 A. McRae, A. Xu, J. Jin, <b>N. Nadagouda</b>, N. Ahad, P. Guan, S. Karnik, and M. Davenport, <a href="/docs/papers/delta_distancing_icassp_22.pdf" target="_blank">"Delta Distancing: A Lifting Approach to Localizing Items From User Comparisons"</a>,  in Proc.
 IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), May 2022.